How immersive audio can impact music production

 One of the strengths of Ambisonics is its compatibility with various speaker setups.
 Whether it’s a stereo system, a surround sound system, or even a custom speaker arrangement, Ambisonics can adapt to the available hardware without compromising the spatial accuracy of the audio.
 Recordings can be captured in different formats, such as first-order (four channels), second-order (nine channels), and higher-order formats.
 The higher the order, the more precise the spatial representation of sound.
 This scalability allows for compatibility with different production and playback setups.

 In object-based immersive audio, each sound element is encapsulated as a separate entity, complete with its own set of parameters.
 These parameters encompass not only the audio signal itself but also information regarding the sound’s spatial coordinates, trajectory, movement speed, and acoustic properties.
-This metadata, often referred to as “audio object metadata”, is integral to dynamically rendering the sound during playback.
+This metadata (not to be confused with professional music metadata for the purposes of correctly attributing creators and collecting royalties), often referred to as “audio object metadata”, is integral to dynamically rendering the sound during playback.

 Object-based audio systems often employ real-time audio rendering engines.
 These engines use the metadata associated with each object to position and move sound sources according to their specified trajectories in the 3D space.
 This enables listeners to experience an auditory environment where sound objects seamlessly transition from one location to another, creating an immersive and dynamic sonic environment.